ssenmosip/mosip-temp-documentation/Registration-Client-Setup.md

    Before running the 'Registration client' application, following prerequisites to be completed.

    - User's machine should have online connectivity access to the JFrog artifactory repository, where the application binaries are available.
-   - User, machine, center mapping and all other required table and data setup should exists in MOSIP server database along with the profile configuration in LDAP server.
+   - User, machine, center mapping and all other required table and data setup should exists in MOSIP kernel database along with the profile configuration in LDAP server.
+   - All master data should be loaded at MOSIP kernel database.
    - If TPM enabled, logged in user to windows machine should have permission to get the public key from TPM device.
    - The initial DB embedded with the setup process, should contains all the required tables along with the data for few tables.
    - Through sync process the data would be updated into the local database from server.
    - All the required REST services should be installed and the respective url should be configured in 'spring' configuration file.
    - Property file [mosip-application.properties] should be updated with right information.
+   -

 **Anti Virus - ClamAV Setup and Configuration in local machine:**
 ***